 In a Forbes article, John Rampton, founder of online payments company Due, said, “We’ve actually found that when you invoice the same day that the job is completed (as opposed to waiting two-plus weeks for your billing cycle) you are almost 1.5 [times] more likely to get paid.”
 If you don’t invoice, you don’t get paid!
 Delaying your invoice leads to delays in your cash flow and also does not give your customer a great impression.
 A prompt invoice shows a business on top and in charge of its affairs.
 What’s more, invoicing your client promptly for the products or services you provided while it is still fresh in their mind means that if there are any discrepancies or queries regarding the invoice, they can be discussed promptly and not a month (or more!) after the fact.

 Don’t procrastinate.
 Now that the week is done and you have kept track of your expenses and sent out your invoices, it is the ideal time to do one last weekly step before you head off for your weekend.

 Reconcile.
 Your business transactions of the week need to be reconciled with the movements of your bank account, and this is usually done via an automatic import of your weekly bank statement into whatever accounting software you are using.
-This simple step of reconciling a handful of transactions in and out your account weekly, versus trying to deal with a whole myriad of them at the end of the month is not to be underestimated!
+This simple step of reconciling a handful of transactions in and out of your account weekly, versus trying to deal with a whole myriad of them at the end of the month is not to be underestimated!

 Keeping your business accounts squeaky clean and up-to-date needn’t be a monthly laborious task.
-By using some of these simple steps, you can save yourself the stress of the “last minute dash” to month-end, and make keeping your accounts accurate and current, far less of an administrative headache.
+By using some of these simple steps, you can save yourself the stress of the “last-minute dash” to month-end, and make keeping your accounts accurate and current, far less of an administrative headache.